 Homemade "Refried" Beans

-Homemade Refried Beans with onions, garlic, evaporated milk, and cheddar...
+Homemade Refried Beans with onions, garlic, evaporated milk, and cheddar cheese...
 Ooey-gooey melty cheesy creamy perfection!

 Ingredients